The Social Success Life Cycle: Getting More From Your Social Media Management

 This relates to almost anything we do at the influencing level.
 Creating content and distributing it through the social web is designed to raise offer awareness.
 Content not only entertains and creates value for customers and prospects, but it also informs people that you offer these services and products!

-These emails welcome email to new subscriber in order to connect them to social channels.
+These emails welcome email to new subscribers in order to connect them to social channels.
 It not only creates a good experience for new customers, but it also opens up a loop and opportunity to continue leading them to good, quality content that makes you appear as knowledge and “in the know.”

 Social Media Bouncing

 Bouncing can be used on and offline and uses one media asset to grow another.
 Use one media asset to grow another.
 Bouncing increases your reach and frequency.
 It also helps create intimacy quickly.
 Most importantly, this is a method that you can incorporate without spending lots of money.
-So think: how can you take someone who’s already following you in Twitter and bounce them to Facebook (or wherever) and then to your blog that maybe has a content PDF.
+So think: how can you take someone who’s already following you on Twitter and bounce them to Facebook (or wherever) and then to your blog that maybe has a content PDF.
 But be weary:

 DON’T create a leaky bucket where you’re trying to get specific conversions: Example: sell directly from your blog post (to ascend them to be a lead or customer) DON’T bounce them out of the blog post.
 DO bounce them intentionally to places where you want them to buy a low-dollar product.
 DO Think outside of the confines of our current products/services.
 What you’re talking about on social media does not have to map back exactly to what you sell.